neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 UI, if they existed beforehand.

-Configuration of CKeditor
+Configuration of CKEditor
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-With this config, CKeditor itself is controlled:
+With this config, CKEditor itself is controlled:
-- the Advanced Content Filter (ACF) is configured, thus which markup is allowed in the editors
+- the Advanced Content Filter (ACF) is configured, thus determining which markup is allowed in the editors
 - which effect a button action actually has.

 Currently, there exist three possible effects: